Balancing Biases and Preserving Privacy on Balanced Faces in the Wild: Conclusion

 \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Yann Henon} received a B.S. and an M.S from Monash University in Melbourne, Australia.
-His research has focused on medical imaging and has been published in top journals including Developmental Cell, Journal of Applied Physiology and RSC Advances. \end{IEEEbiography}
+His research has focused on medical imaging and has been published in top journals, including Developmental Cell, Journal of Applied Physiology and RSC Advances. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Samson Timoner} B.S. in Applied Physics from Caltech (1997); Ph.D. in Electrical Engineering and Computer Science From MIT (2003).
-He has organized numerous workshops including CVPR View, CVPR ProCams, the New Computer Vision Workshop.
+\begin{IEEEbiography}[{ }]{Samson Timoner} B.S. in Applied Physics from Caltech (1997); Ph.D. in Electrical Engineering and Computer Science from MIT (2003).
+He has organized numerous workshops, including CVPR View, CVPR ProCams, the New England CV Workshop, and the 4th RFIW.
 He has started two computer vision companies.
 He is an organizer of the computer vision community in Boston, bringing researchers and entrepreneurs together.
-He is currently Principal Scientist at ISM focusing on facial detection and recognition algorithms. \end{IEEEbiography}
+He is currently leading the computer vision team at Wicket Software, focusing on facial detection and recognition algorithms. \end{IEEEbiography}